 You can also break this down at a campaign/source or team level to understand how reps working the leads may be impacting the revenue performance for that campaign/source or team.

-How managing pick-up rate improves Sales and Marketing alignment?
+How does managing pick-up rate improve sales and marketing alignment?

 One of the complaints you’ll hear from Marketing about Sales is, “our leads are good, they just aren’t working them!”